pedrominicz/pedrominicz.github.io/ping.md

     [user@host ~]$ qemu-system-x86_64 -m 1G -enable-kvm -cpu host -nic user -cdrom archlinux-2020.01.01-x86_64.iso -boot order=d 0.img

 `-nic user` option is equivalent to `-netdev user,id=n0` and `-device e1000,netdev=n0`.
 The former creates a network backend which gets the user's internet, thus it doesn't need administrator privilege to run.
 The latter creates a virtual network adapter available for the virtual machine.
-More QEMU's network configuration options later.

 Inside the virtual machine, we proceed to create a quick Archlinux installation.
 I will gloss over the process a little bit, please refer [to the wiki][2] for details.